Casa Bonita (South Park): Plot

 Cartman is set to replace Butters when Butters' parents tearfully informs the boys that Butters is missing, causing Kyle to postpone his party until next Saturday.
 Cartman then tells Butters that the meteor has hit, civilization has crumbled, and that the world is filled with radioactive cannibals.
-Butters' disappearance causes a town search party and several days later, the police announce that they will be checking ducts, wells, and bomb shelters, potentially ruining Cartman's evil plan.
-He then guides Butters out of the shelter, making him wear a box over his head so he cannot see that everything is really okay under the pretense of protecting him from the radiation.
-Cartman relocates Butters to a broken-down gas station and locks him in an abandoned refrigerator for his protection after pretending to get bit by a radioactive cannibal.
+Butters' disappearance causes a town search party and several days later, the police announce that they will be checking more secluded areas, such as ducts, wells, and bomb shelters, potentially ruining Cartman's plan.
+He then guides Butters out of the shelter, making him wear a box over his head so he cannot see that everything is actually normal under the pretense of protecting him from the radiation.
+Cartman relocates Butters to a broken-down gas station and locks him in an abandoned refrigerator for his protection after pretending to get bitten by a radioactive cannibal.
 After Cartman leaves, a garbage truck comes and takes Butters to the city dump.
 Butters mistakes the dump for post-apocalyptic Earth, and after finding a dog, tries to build a "new civilization."
-A few days later, a junkyard worker named Irene stumbles across Butters and tells him the truth about everything, making Butters sadly realize that Cartman tricked him yet again.
+A few days later, a junkyard worker named Irene stumbles across Butters and tells him the truth about everything, noting that no meteor hit Earth, everything is okay, and the town of South Park has been searching for Butters for over a week, making Butters sadly realize that Cartman tricked him yet again.

-Just as the party arrives at Casa Bonita, Sheila gets a phone call informing her of what has happened to Butters.
-She and the other boys are at first relieved to learn that Butters is all right, but then, they learn of Cartman's part in him going missing, and they all angrily confront Cartman about his antics, notifying him that the police are on their way.
-Knowing that his entire plan failed, Cartman makes a mad dash through the restaurant to sample every attraction and food in the last minute of freedom he has left.
+Just as the group arrives at Casa Bonita, Sheila gets a phone call informing her of what has happened to Butters.
+After initial relief to learn that Butters is all right, they learn of Cartman's part in him going missing, and they all angrily confront Cartman about his antics, notifying him that the police are on their way.
+Refusing to be defeated just as he was about to get what he wanted, Cartman makes a mad dash through the restaurant to sample every attraction and food in the last minute of freedom he has left.
 Cartman is finally cornered by the police, Sheila, and the boys.
 However, he jumps off the fake waterfall.
 A police officer angrily explains the trouble Cartman has caused, noting that he made an entire town panic, he lost all his friends, and will be sent to juvenile hall for a week.
-The officer asks Cartman if it was worth it, to which the latter responds dreamily, "Totally."
+The officer asks Cartman if it was worth it, to which Cartman dreamily responds, "Totally."